beejjorgensen/bgpython/src/bgpython_chapter_09_dicts.md

 Nesting dictionaries like this can be a really powerful method of storing data.

-## Dictionaries are reference types
+## Dictionaries are Mutable

 Problem solving step: **Understanding the Problem**.

-Remember how we were talking about [references versus values](#ref-val) with lists?
-Turns out that dicts are the same.
+When you make an assignment copy of a dictionary, it's copying the _reference_ to the same dictionary, not making a new one.
+Just like with `lists` and anything else.

-When you make a copy of a dictionary, it's copying the _reference_ to the same dictionary, not making a new one.
+And this is important, because dictionaries are mutable, just like lists.

 ``` {.py}
 d = { "beej": 3490 }